 However, a diversion program is not always the answer.
 If your child has been falsely accused of a crime, a diversion program could be the wrong move.
 Going into a diversion program would require your child to admit wrongdoing instead of enabling them to prove their innocence.
 This could have serious ramifications for them in the future, particularly if they wish to go to college and obtain a professional license.

-If this is the case for your child, contact an attorney right away to determine the next best steps.
+If this is the case for your child, contact a local juvenile attorney right away to determine the next best steps.

 If your son or daughter is in trouble with the law, the best thing you can do is call a lawyer.
 Like an adult, your adolescent child has the right to an attorney throughout the court process.
 As an experienced juvenile defense attorney, Erika Valcarcel will protect your child throughout their case and fight for the best possible outcome, which may be a diversion program.